Hello, and welcome to the programming community! It's great to have you.

 Consider an 8-line method to be large, and a 24-line method to be enormous.

-Short classes are vastly superior to long classes.
+Short classes are better than long classes.

 Just as your classes should contain tiny methods, so should your system be built of tiny classes.